SimplyTolex/roshoot/README.md

 The app started as a small project in my bootcamp, but then I decided to try to make a real project from it.
 The idea of name `ROSHOOT?` is a bit of a meme, maybe I will change it later.

-In `ROSHOOT?` you can make a small little quiz and then completing it in the app.
+In `ROSHOOT?` you can make a small little quiz and then complete it in the app.
 For *now*, that's all there is too it, hovewer, I hope I would be able to improve it and make the app more feature-rich.

 # Features